-Since the previous Plan year, there's been an increase in emissions and carbon footprint of the LGIM Diversified Fund, together with a decrease in coverage.
-While this is a small step back in terms of progress, the coverage of the LGIM Diversified Fund is better than the coverage of similar multi-asset funds, and LCP continues to have a positive view of the responsible investment practices of the manager.
+Since the previous Plan year, there's been an increase in emissions but a reduction in carbon footprint of the LGIM Diversified Fund, and an increase in coverage.
+The coverage of the LGIM Diversified Fund remains better than the coverage of similar multi-asset funds, and LCP continues to have a positive view of the responsible investment practices of the manager.